ReflexiveFox/TX_Randomizer_Builds/README.md

 # TX_Randomizer_Builds
-This repository holds all versions of TX_Randomizer program.
+This repository contains all versions of TX_Randomizer program.
+It is recommended to use the lastest version because it is the most updated.

 # How to download?
 1. Select any version you want by clicking on a .zip file